oleitao/llm-test/project/README.md

 4. Open your browser and visit `http://localhost:8501` to interact with the application.

-   You can start asking questions, and the application will provide answers using Retrieval-Augmented Generation with data from Fabrizio Romano's Twitter page.
+   You can start asking questions, and the application will provide answers using Retrieval-Augmented Generation with data from Elon Musk's Twitter page.
 Additionally, you can rate the responses and provide feedback that is stored in MongoDB.

 5. To stop the application, press `CTRL+C` in your terminal, and then run: